-Sosa-Morris Neuman Attorneys at Law filed a nationwide collective action in Federal Court on behalf of completion, production, and drilling consultants who were misclassified as independent contractors and paid a day rate without overtime.
-The consultant who brought this lawsuit claims he worked over forty hours in a workweek and is in fact an employee entitled to overtime in accordance with federal wage and hour laws.
-To read more about this lawsuit or if you worked at Hardline and would like more information or to make a claim click here.
+Sosa-Morris Neuman Attorneys at Law filed a nationwide collective action in Federal Court on behalf of Solids Control Hands and Field Technicians who were paid a day rate and salary without overtime.
+The Solids Control Hand/Field Tech who brought this lawsuit claims he worked over forty hours in a workweek and is in fact an employee entitled to overtime in accordance with federal wage and hour laws.
+Contact us to learn more about this lawsuit.

 Sosa-Morris Neuman Attorneys at Law filed a nationwide collective action in Federal Court on behalf of a Bayhost who claims that TopGolf failed to pay her wages in accordance with Federal Wage and Hour Laws.
 The Bayhost claims that TopGolf did not comply with the strict requirements imposed on employers who utilize the tip credit privilege.
 The Bayhost was paid overtime at a rate of less than $5.76 as required by federal law for tipped employees.
 To read more about the lawsuit or if you worked at TopGolf and would like to make a claim, go to www.TopGolfLawsuit.com.